pcl/stack/README.md

 ### Multi-computer Notes ###

-Stack stores its data files in Dropbox, so your stack will be in sync across multiple computers.
-The stack data is stored in ~/Dropbox/stack-data.
+If you have Dropbox installed (at ~/Dropbox or ~/My Dropbox), stack stores its data files in Dropbox, so your stack will be in sync across multiple computers.
+The stack data is stored in ~/Dropbox/.stack-data.
 If your Dropbox folder is somewhere else, you'll need to modify this script to use a different location, or add support for configuration via an environment variable or ~/.stack file or something.